erdaltsksn/erdaltaskesen-com/README.md

 Just copy the content of `public` folder to the root of your webserver.

-## History

-See [CHANGELOG](docs/CHANGELOG.md) to learn how this project evolved during the time.

 ## Contributing

 If you want to contribute to this project and make it better, your help is very welcome.
 See [CONTRIBUTING](docs/CONTRIBUTING.md) for more information.

-## Code of Conduct

-This project adheres to [Code of Conduct](docs/CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.

 ## Disclaimer